NovaCove/shimmer/README.md

 # Next steps
+ - [ ] add a locked / unlocked state
+ - [ ] add TTLs for shutting down mount servers
+ - [ ] add bootstrap command for initial setup
- - on first run, see if we have a root key, if not, set one up
+    - [ ] on first run, see if we have a root key, if not, set one up
- - implement storage for encrypted blobs
+ - [ ] implement storage for encrypted blobs
- - implement sqlite db or something similar for access history with log truncation
+ - [ ] implement sqlite db or something similar for access history with log truncation
- - share key management in keychain, with rotation based on some value
+ - [ ] share key management in keychain, with rotation based on some value
- - data config management - loading, showing, editing
+ - [ ] data config management - loading, showing, editing
- - initial file import, with safeguards
+ - [ ] initial file import, with safeguards
- - better onboarding UX - e.g. some nice colored "shimmer bootstrap" command -
+ - [ ] better onboarding UX - e.g. some nice colored "shimmer bootstrap" command

+ # Future improvements
+  - Only use one NFS server, so that we don't need one per mount
+  - Fork the go-nfs server to pass user and process information to the server, currently this information is lost.